University of Notre Dame Australia: Fremantle

 Collins took a frugal and minimalist approach in his building conversions with a unified interior design inspired by the Western Australian environment.
 This included interiors with exposed elements from the original structures, the use of jarrah timber furniture, brick red carpetting and the incorporation of Catholic and Aboriginal designs and symbols.
 Collins' design philosophy, which he self-described as "touching the building lightly" due to its economic nature, was intended to be a temporary solution until financial conditions improve and the university has since started modernising interiors during re-development phases.

 The initial buildings for the campus were donated by the Archdiocese of Perth, the Catholic Education Commission and the Sisters of St John of God in the form of loans which were later written off.
 Notre Dame's expansion throughout the West End enabled it in later becoming ubiquitous with the heritage precinct as a university town.
 A 2022 independent report commissioned by the university valued its annual economic impact at AUD252 million.

-The campus is served by St Teresa's Library and the Galvin Medical Library.
+The campus is served by the Michael JM Wright Library.